Cognos vs Business Objects

 Due to this necessity, the commercial climate has spawned software built to manage and analyse huge amounts of data for you.
 But in such a busy and competitive market, it's by no means easy to find the best Business Intelligence software that you need.
 Today, we tend to turn to the two major BI tools on the market, IBM Cognos and SAP Business Objects.
 These two enterprises have been around since the beginning of the BI market, and they have both proven themselves as big-hitters.
 But how can you possibly choose between the two?

 Cognos is a business intelligence software suite from IBM, one of the leading contenders on the market.
 This software essentially comprises of three segments: Analysis Studio, Query Studio, and Report Studio.
 Firstly, the Analysis Studio can analyse large data sources and search for background information about a specific action or event.
 This component also offers multidimensional analysis that recognises trends with more insight than a standard report.

 The Query Studio enables simple queries and self-service reports to answer simple business questions through a customisable report layout service.
 It has a variety of filtering and sorting functions, and allows formatting and the creation of diagrams as well.

 The Report Studio allows the creation of management reports in two different modes:

-Professional Authoring Mode - offers Cognos’s complete range of capabilities, and allows the user to create any type of report.
+Professional Authoring Mode - which offers Cognos’s complete range of capabilities, and allows the user to create any type of report.
 The user can work with any type of data, whether relational or multidimensional.

 Express Mode - provides a simpler interface for non-technical users.
 These users can create traditional reports with a more focused user interface.
 Unlike professional authoring mode, express authoring mode can display dynamic data.